Illinois Compiled Statutes

 would disqualify the transferee from acquiring or possessing a firearm, stun gun, or taser.
 In

-conducting the inquiry, the Department of State Police shall initiate and
+conducting the inquiry, the Illinois State Police shall initiate and

 complete an automated search of its criminal history record information